Pernix

 • model-agnostic by design

 One conversation.
 Many workers.
 Many recipes.
-Pernix is happiest when you use all three.
+A clock above them all.
+Pernix is happiest when you use all four.

 Build the loop once.